‘Just please stop coming up here.’ Sierra travel can wait, officials say, as more snow moves in

 “Don’t travel through the mountains if you’re not prepared,” he said.
 “People were stuck out there because they were still trying to get here without chains.”

-He said that the roads in the city are “a mess” and that he hopes conditions clear up by Sunday.
+He said roads in the city are “a mess” and that he hopes conditions clear up by Sunday.

 Fiore didn’t want to damper all the excitement Northern Californians had wanting to play in the snow, especially after so much fell.
 But he stressed it wasn’t going anywhere anytime soon.